survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 IE 8 # And IE 8
 ```

+W> It is important to note that *browserslist* rules are evaluated as **or**.
+If any of the rules matches, then the given browser will be supported by the definition!

 ## Conclusion

 Autoprefixing is a convenient technique as it decreases the amount of work needed while crafting CSS.
 You can maintain minimum browser requirements within a *browserslist* file.
 The tooling can then use that information to generate optimal output.